Skip to main content

 Best practices

 This is useful for focused drafting or when you want the assistant to reason only from what is visible right now.
+Use the toggle intentionally instead of leaving it on by habit.

 Useful memory should help the assistant ground itself, but product judgment still belongs to the team.
+Retrieved context is a prompt aid, not a guarantee that the remembered statement is still true.

 If the workspace context is vague or stale, memory will not magically make it precise.
+Clean up the source context first, then use retrieval to reduce repetition.